ScottSanford/good-news/README.md

 -   New York Times API does not return full article copy.
 Instead I used lorem ipsum to pretend an article existed.
 -   Handle error routing if API returned an error
 -   Firefox does not have support for blur(), used @supports
+-   If a user manually types into the url `/article`, redirect them back to the home page because the article state was not passed in

 **NOTES**